-Information about the School District's major funds starts on page 14.
+Information about the School District's major funds starts on page 13.
 These funds are accounted for using the modified accrual basis of accounting.
-All governmental funds had total revenues and other financing sources of \$14,737,592 and expenditures and other financing uses of \$14,880,570 for fiscal year 2013.
-The net change in fund balances for the fiscal year was a decrease of \$142,978 for all governmental funds with the most significant decrease in the general fund.
+All governmental funds had total revenues of \$14,728,752 and expenditures of \$15,548,534 for fiscal year 2014.
+The net change in fund balances for the fiscal year was a decrease of \$857,862 for all governmental funds with the most significant decrease in the general fund.

-The fund balance of the general fund decreased by \$143,020, as expenditures continued to outpace revenues.
+The fund balance of the general fund decreased by \$1,024,386 due to deficit spending in fiscal year 2014.